bgabbasov/menta-0.3/doc/informal/vision-informal.md

  1. Annotation depends on Knowledge base (KB), should have at least minimal trained knowledge of TSS + IT common sense.
  1. Interpretation by [LSA](http://en.wikipedia.org/wiki/Latent_semantic_analysis) is not ideal and could be replaced by other proper algorithm.
  1. Validation criteria still not clear and could be too detailed.

+## Textual processing

+ 1. Word processing - NLP tool kits still need more analysis for: the applicability to SE domain.
+ 1. Synonym an Homonym problem still need industrial approach.